Arkanosis/bamrescue/README.md

 100% of non-corrupted bam payload, and the user probably wouldn't mind much if they could work only on that close-to-100% amount of data.

+Let's rescue the non-corrupted payload (beware: this takes as much additional space on the disk as the original file):

+    $ bamrescue rescue samples/corrupted_payload.bam rescued_file.bam

+The output is the following:

+    Jun 17 23:06:48.840 INFO Rescuing data from samples/corrupted_payload.bam…
+    bam rescue statistics:
+       1870 bgzf blocks found (117 MiB of bam payload) 2 corrupted blocks removed (0% of total)
+         46 KiB of bam payload lost (0% of total)
+       1868 non-corrupted blocks rescued (almost 100% of total) 111 MiB of bam payload rescued (almost 100% of total) Jun 17 23:07:10.555 ERRO INFO Data rescued to rescued_file.bam

+The resulting bam file can now be used like if it never had been corrupted.
+Rescued data is validated using a CRC32 checksum, so it's not like ignoring errors and working on corrupted data (typical use of gzip to get garbage data from a corrupted bam file): it's working on (ridiculously) less, validated data.

 ## Performance

 bamrescue is very fast.
 Actually, it is even faster than gzip while doing more.